 - The episodes "Nicodemus" and "Rush" had people lose their inhibitions due to a rare pollen and ancient (possibly Kryptonian) parasites, respectively.
 In both these episodes, Clark is pretty much the only one not affected.
 In "Rush", however, Chloe and Pete use Red Kryptonite to make him join them.

-- In an episode of Farscape, named "Crackers Don't Matter" everyone on board Moya is affected by the work of a passenger they take on board.
+- In "Crackers Don't Matter", everyone on board Moya is affected by the work of a passenger they take on board.
 Here, it's a case of the light that the insect-like alien produces, sending the entire crew crazy, due to it affecting the optic nerve, with John remaining slightly more coherent due to his comparatively poor eyesight.
 This is probably one of the funniest episodes in the entire series and certainly the first time the viewer sees just how well Browder does crazy.

 - Not satisfied with characters that changed personalities from week to week, Dollhouse sprung one of these only 7 episodes in.
 The vibrant green neurochemical affects normals and dolls differently.
 When it touches unaltered humans it has "Naked Now"-like effects, and hilarity ensues.
 Conversely, it hits dolls more slowly, resulting in PTSD-like flashbacks.

 - The sit-com Barney Miller had an episode where one of the detectives brought his girlfriend's homemade brownies into the squad room.
 High-larity ensues.

 - The sit-com Taxi had one of these as well, where Latka brought in some cookies made with his old country grandmother's favorite recipe.
 Everyone proceeded to get completely stoned, except Jim, who sampled the cookies, looked thoughtful, and then said "Peru".
 He samples a bit more, and says "1974" (the episode aired in 1981).
 He samples a bit more, and says "Southern Peru".
 He samples a bit more, and says "Before the rains".
 The parody of coffee and wine snobs identifying a vintage by taste, and the idea that Jim was enough of an expert to do this with coca leaves, was hysterically funny.

 - In Trailer Park Boys, the lead characters are always doing it (even when they're in prison) and almost everyone does at some time or other.